brenosandro/brenosandro/README.md

 - 📄 Know about my experiences [I am a professional with extensive experience in the construction industry, specialized in developing detailed projects in 2D and 3D using AutoCAD and Revit.
 I currently work as a Planning and Control Technician at CMM Engenharia, where I am recognized for my skills in task automation and creation of automated dashboards integrated with databases.
 I have a strong foundation in quality of work, focusing on ISO9001 and PBQP-h certifications.
 I am in the process of training in Data Science at Estácio de Sá, an area that sparked my passion through my experience with task automation and data analysis.
 I complement my technical training in Buildings with courses in Microsoft Power BI, Construction Supervision and Leadership, MS-Project and Revit.
 My career includes leadership positions and technical responsibility in companies such as Rio Verde Engenharia e Construções Ltda and Dongyang Construction do Brasil, where I led significant projects, ensuring high quality and operational efficiency.
 I see my future at the intersection between technology and construction, with a special focus on data analysis.
 I am motivated by innovation and continuous improvement, always looking for new challenges to expand my knowledge and apply it in a practical and impactful way.](I am a professional with extensive experience in the construction industry, specialized in developing detailed projects in 2D and 3D using AutoCAD and Revit.
 I currently work as a Planning and Control Technician at CMM Engenharia, where I am recognized for my skills in task automation and creation of automated dashboards integrated with databases.
 I have a strong foundation in quality of work, focusing on ISO9001 and PBQP-h certifications.
 I am in the process of training in Data Science at Estácio de Sá, an area that sparked my passion through my experience with task automation and data analysis.
 I complement my technical training in Buildings with courses in Microsoft Power BI, Construction Supervision and Leadership, MS-Project and Revit.
 My career includes leadership positions and technical responsibility in companies such as Rio Verde Engenharia e Construções Ltda and Dongyang Construction do Brasil, where I led significant projects, ensuring high quality and operational efficiency.
 I see my future at the intersection between technology and construction, with a special focus on data analysis.
 I am motivated by innovation and continuous improvement, always looking for new challenges to expand my knowledge and apply it in a practical and impactful way.)

-[BI Analyst
+- BI Analyst

-Dínamo Engenharia - Project Management · Full-time October 2024 · 4 months Fortaleza, Ceará, Brazil · Hybrid
+  [Dínamo Engenharia - Project Management · Full-time October 2024 · 4 months Fortaleza, Ceará, Brazil · Hybrid
   Responsible for creating and optimizing reports and dashboards in Power BI for the analysis of key performance indicators in the construction sector, such as cost control, schedules, and project performance.
 I work in data governance, ensuring the quality and reliability of information for strategic decision-making.
-I develop and structure ETL processes to integrate data from different sources, automate workflows, and enhance the performance of BI solutions for effective project and resource management.
+I develop and structure ETL processes to integrate data from different sources, automate workflows, and enhance the performance of BI solutions for effective project and resource management.]

-Power BI Consultant
+- Power BI Consultant

-CMM Engenharia

-Provided Power BI consulting, focusing on pipeline support.]
+  [CMM Engenharia - Provided Power BI consulting, focusing on pipeline support.]

 <h3 align="left">Connect with me:</h3>
 <p align="left">